oehrlis/trivadislabs.com/win2019ad/README.md

 # Windows Server 2019

 This Vagrant project provisions Windows 2019 Server with Active Directory automatically, using Vagrant, a Windows 2019 Server box and several powershell scripts.
+This VM can also be used in conjunction with Docker based Oracle Engineering ([oehrlis/doe](https://github.com/oehrlis/doe)).
+A perfect companion when you plan to test *Oracle Centrally Managed Users* with your Docker based Oracle database.

 ## Prerequisites